medic/cht-docs/content/en/apps/examples/anc.md

 ---
-title: "Reference Application: ANC"
-linkTitle: "Reference Application: ANC"
+title: "Antenatal Care"
+linkTitle: "Antenatal Care"
 weight: 1
 description: >
-  Reference application for CHWs using a mobile app for antenatal care
+  Antenatal care workflows for CHWs using a mobile app
 relatedContent: >
   apps/concepts
   apps/reference/forms/app
   apps/reference/tasks
 ---

+{{% pageinfo %}}
-The Standard Reference Application for antenatal care (ANC) provides a template for structuring and organizing your Community Health Toolkit digital health app, its configuration code and testing framework.
-The reference app can be deployed as-is or configured to meet unique community care requirements.
-Built off of ANC care guide best practices, it includes a foundation for CHT forms, workflows, and impact analytics.
+This Antenatal Care workflow is a "reference application" that provides a template for structuring and organizing your Community Health Toolkit digital health app, its configuration code and testing framework.
+It is a great way to learn about the CHT's foundation for forms, data fields, and analytics that can be easily customized to fit your programs context.

-{{< see-also page="apps/concepts" title="Concepts that will help you understand how CHT applications are built" >}}
+{{% /pageinfo %}}

 ## Problem Being Addressed

 Maternal health is the cornerstone of many community health programs.
 Pregnancy can be a [vulnerable time](https://www.who.int/health-topics/maternal-health) for women living in communities far from medical care.
 Additionally, the short window immediately after pregnancy is a critical time for catching life-threatening danger signs for the new mother and baby.
+Newborns that are not delivered at a facility are much [less likely to survive and thrive](https://www.who.int/health-topics/newborn-health).

 ## Solution Overview

-The ANC workflow in this reference app helps ensure that women are safe and supported in a timely manner throughout their pregnancy.
-Early and timely antenatal care visits and increased coordination between CHWs and clinics lead to an increase in facility-based deliveries, which in turn has a strong correlation to maternal and newborn survival.
-CHT deployments of ANC workflows are used by health workers and clinical staff to:
+The antenatal care (ANC) workflow helps ensure that women are safe and supported in a timely manner throughout their pregnancy.
+Early and timely ANC visits and increased coordination between CHWs and clinics lead to an increase in facility-based deliveries, which in turn has a strong correlation to maternal and newborn survival.
+Community Health Toolkit applications with ANC workflows are used by health workers and clinical staff to:

 - Provide on-time antenatal care visits
 - Educate at each stage of pregnancy